-Either team may request that one of their players be picked up only for hardware dysfunction and software crashes at any point in the game (called "Request for Pick-up").
+Either team may request that one of their players be picked up (called "Request for Pick-up").
+Players in the Playing state may only be picked up for hardware failures.
+Players in all other states may be picked up for any reason.

 Basically every change (hardware or software) is allowed during a request for pick-up.
 In particular, it is permitted to change batteries, fix mechanical problems, reboot the robots, and change configuration files.
 It is discouraged to change the robot's control program, but not forbidden.
 It is also allowed to replace a broken robot by a substitute robot.

 Any strategic "Request for Pick-up" is not allowed, i.e. gaining an advantage by removing the robot from the game.
-In general, a "Request for Pick-up" for a robot which is currently in the game is only allowed for obvious hardware failures.
 In this case, the head referee will indicate when the robot is no longer affecting play and can be removed from the field by an assistant referee.
-A "Request for Pick-up" for a robot which is currently out of the game, e.g. penalized, can be granted immediately.

 To prevent mistakes and confusion during games, only team leaders should make a "Request for Pick-up", and only one designated person per team shall accept the robot from the referee, and hand it back after fixing the problem.
-The returning robot will be replaced after a minimum of 45 seconds after it was taken off the field following the normal replacement procedure used after the standard removal penalty (see Section 4.3).
+The returning robot may be returned following the normal replacement procedure at any point within Ready or Set states.
+In Playing, the robot may return once at least 45 seconds have elapsed since the robot was removed from play.
+Note that this penalty does not follow the standard removal procedure, and hence do not count towards the incremental penalty count.